morteza-shahrabi-farahani/golang-exercises/mastering-go/Notes/Chapter-7/Notes.md

 The select keyword is really important because it allows you to listen to multiple channels at the same time.
 In practice, this means that select allows a goroutine to wait on multiple communication operations.
 So, select gives you the power to listen to multiple channels using a single select block.

 A select statement is not evalueated sequentially, as all of its channels are examined simultaneously.
 If none of the channels in a select statement are ready, the select statement blocks(waits) until one of the channels is ready.
 If multiple channels of a select statement are ready, then the Go runtime makes a random selection from the set of these ready channels.

+## Go channels revisited

+The zero value of the channel thpe is nil, and if you send a message to a closed channel, the program panics.
+However, if you try to read from a closed channel, you get the zero value of the type of that channel.
+So, after closing a channel, you can no longer write to it, but you can still read from it.
+To be able to close a channel, the channel must not be receive-only.

+Additionally, a nil channel always blocks, which means that both reading and writing from nil channels blocks.
+Finally, if you try to close a nil channel, your program is going to panic.

+### Buffered channels
+The topic of this subsection is buffered channels.
+Thesse channels allow us to put jobs in a queue quickly in order to be able to deal with more request and process requests later on.
+Moerover, you can use buffered channels as semaphores in order to limit the throughput of your application.

+The presented technique works as follows: all incoming requests are forwarded to a channel, which processes them one by one.
+When the channel is done processing a request, it sends a message to the original caller saying that it is ready to process a new one.
+So, the capacity of the buffer of the channel restricts the number of simultaneous requests that it can keep.

+### Worker pools
+A worker pool is a set of threads that process jobs assigned to them.
+The Apache web server and the net/http package of Go more or less work this way: the main process accepts all incoming requests, which are forwarded to worker processes to get served.
+Once a worker process has finished its job, it is ready to serve a new client.
+As Go does not have threads, the presented implementation is going to use goroutines instead of threads.
+Additionally, threads do not usually die after serving a request because the cost of ending a thread and creating a new one is too high, whereas goroutines do die after finishing their job.
+Worker pools in Go are implemented with the help of buffered channels, because they allow you to llimit the number of goroutines running at the same time.